jakekiernan/flip_book/README.md

 # flip_book
 A React Native app to speed read one word at a time.
-(WIP)

 To run in dev environment: yarn start.